Mike Blair: Professional career

 Blair spent the 2012–13 season playing in France with Brive helping them to gain promotion back to the Top 14.

 Blair then returned to the UK to play for the Newcastle Falcons in the English Premiership.
-He joined Glasgow Warriors for the 2015/16 season.
+He joined Glasgow Warriors for the 2015/16 season, becoming Glasgow Warrior No. 248 and he finished this playing career at the club.